more_vert

 • Expressive Arts and Design

+For some areas of learning, knowledge must be taught in a particular order; it is hierarchical.
+Both phonics and mathematics contain concepts that require one component being taught before the next and need to be taught in a systematic way.
 All staff are experts in teaching systematic, synthetic phonics and ensure that pupils practice their reading from books that match their phonics knowledge.
-Opportunities to develop maths skills are carefully planned using concrete resources and build on prior learning and real-life experiences across a theme and the year.
-We want our pupils to become confident mathematicians who can apply what they have learnt to real life experiences.
+Opportunities to develop mathematical skills are carefully planned using concrete resources and build on prior learning and real-life experiences across a theme and the year.
+We want our pupils to become confident mathematicians who can apply what they have learnt to real-life experiences.

-The Reception baseline assessment will be carried out within the first six weeks and is an activity-based assessment of pupils’ starting point in language, communication and literacy and mathematics.
-Throughout the Nursery and Reception years as part of the learning and teaching process, pupils will be assessed in relation to their progress towards Development Matters and the Early Learning Goals.
+The Reception baseline assessment will be carried out within the first six weeks of the academic year and is an activity-based assessment of pupils’ starting point in language, communication and literacy and mathematics.
+Throughout the Nursery and Reception years as part of the learning and teaching process, pupils will be assessed in relation to their progress towards their stage of development and the Early Learning Goals.
 These judgements are made based on accumulative observations and in-depth knowledge of the pupils acquired through ongoing assessment.
 These ongoing assessments are used to inform planning and next steps in teaching and learning for all pupils throughout the year.
-End of year assessments are finalised during the summer term, summarising each pupil’s development at that point against the Early Learning Goals and Development Matters.
+End of year assessments are finalised during the summer term, summarising each pupil’s development at that point against the Early Learning Goals.

 Ongoing Observation:

-All ongoing observations are used in a responsive way to seamlessly to inform planning and identify children’s next steps.
-This formative assessment does not involve prolonged periods of time away from the children and excessive paper work.
+All ongoing observations are used in a responsive way to seamlessly inform planning and identify children’s next steps.
+This formative assessment does not involve prolonged periods of time away from the children and excessive paperwork.
 Practitioners draw on their knowledge of the child and their own expert professional judgements through discussions with other practitioners, photographs and physical examples such as a child’s drawing / making.
-Some observations are uploaded using Seesaw and shared with the supporting parents and carers and examples kept in floor books, wow moments captured in individual files, along with some subject specific books.
+Observations are kept in their learning journeys, floor books and as wow moments to be shared with parents and carers.

-The EYFS curriculum is centered on the needs of the children, inclusive of disadvantaged children and those with SEND.
+The EYFS curriculum is centred around the needs of the children, inclusive of disadvantaged children and those with SEND

 Impact

-• develop detailed knowledge and skills across the 7 areas of learning in an age-appropriate way.
+• Pupils develop detailed knowledge and skills across the 7 areas of learning in an age-appropriate way.

-• use their knowledge of phonics to read accurately and with increasing speed and fluency.
+• Pupils use their knowledge of phonics to read accurately and with increasing speed and fluency.

-• are ready for the next stage of education.
+• Pupils are ready for the next stage of education.

-• develop their vocabulary and understanding of language across the 7 areas of learning.
+• Pupils develop their vocabulary and understanding of language across the 7 areas of learning.

-• demonstrate their positive attitudes to learning through high levels of curiosity, concentration, and enjoyment.
+• Pupils demonstrate their positive attitudes to learning through high levels of curiosity, concentration, and enjoyment.

-• listen intently and respond positively to adults and each other.
+• Pupils listen intently and respond positively to adults and each other.

-• are developing their resilience to setbacks and take pride in their achievements.
+• Pupils develop their resilience to setbacks and take pride in their achievements.

-• are beginning to manage their own feelings and behavior, understanding how these have an impact on others.
+• Pupils begin to manage their own feelings and behaviour, understanding how these have an impact on others.

-• are developing a sense of right from wrong.
+• Pupils develop a sense of right from wrong.

 Our curriculum and its delivery ensure that children make good progress.
 Children in our early years, on average, arrive with much lower starting points than national.
 During their time in our EYFS, children make rapid progress so that we meet the national expectation for GLD at the end of the year.
 Pupils also make good progress toward their age-related expectations before transitioning into Year One.
-We believe our high standards are due to the enriched play-based exploration alongside the rigour of assessment and teaching the children have as they move through the early years – a rich diet of balanced learning experiences is undoubtedly the best way to develop happy, curious children.
+We believe that this is due to our high standards; the enriched opportunities for children to apply their disciplinary knowledge through play-based activities; and the rigour of teaching and assessment the children have as they move through the early years.
+Children at Redhill Primary Academy leave the EYFS having experienced a rich diet of balanced learning experiences and this is undoubtedly the best way to develop happy, knowledgeable and curious children